top of page

 Gandria from the ferry

-A short boat ride from Lugano brings you to Gandria, a peaceful, car-free village on the lake.
-With its stone alleyways and lakeside terraces, it’s a beautiful place to explore or enjoy a long lunch by the water.
+A short boat ride from Lugano leads to Gandria, a peaceful, car-free village on the lake.
+The picturesque stone alleyways and lakeside terraces create an inviting atmosphere for exploration or a leisurely lunch by the water.

 Visit the Chestnut Festival

-If you're visiting in October, try to catch the annual chestnut festival in Lugano.
-The smell of roasted chestnuts fills the air, and there are food stalls, crafts, and live music in the old town.
-It’s a great way to experience local traditions.
+If you’re in town during October, don’t miss the annual chestnut festival in Lugano.
+The aroma of roasted chestnuts fills the air, complemented by food stalls, crafts, and live music in the old town.
+It's a delightful way to dive into local traditions.

 Adventures at Monte Tamaro

-Monte Tamaro is about 30 minutes from Lugano and packed with outdoor fun.
-There’s a zip line, a mountain coaster, and hiking trails with panoramic views.
-It's a great spot for families or anyone looking for something active and outdoorsy.
+About 30 minutes from Lugano, Monte Tamaro is filled with outdoor excitement.
+There is a zip line, mountain coaster, and numerous hiking trails promising panoramic views.
+It's a fantastic destination for families or anyone seeking activity and adventure.

 Hike the Gole della Breggia

-The Gole della Breggia is a deep natural gorge with hiking trails that wind past waterfalls, cliffs, and geological rock layers.
-It’s both scenic and educational, with information panels explaining the area's ancient history.
+The Gole della Breggia is a breathtaking natural gorge with hiking trails that navigate past waterfalls, cliffs, and fascinating geological rock formations.
+It’s both scenic and educational, featuring informative panels that explain the area's ancient history.

 Visit the Verzasca Valley